Prospero's Books

 Stylistically, Prospero's Books is narratively and cinematically innovative in its techniques, combining mime, dance, opera, and animation.
-Edited in Japan, the film makes extensive use of digital image manipulation (using Hi-Vision video inserts and the Quantel Paintbox system), often overlaying multiple moving and still pictures with animations.
+About a tenth of the movie was made on Japanese high definition television (HDTV).
+Edited in Japan, it makes extensive use of digital image manipulation (using Hi-Vision video inserts and the Quantel Paintbox system), often overlaying multiple moving and still pictures with animations.
 Michael Nyman composed the musical score and Karine Saporta choreographed the dance.
 The film is also notable for its extensive use of nudity, reminiscent of Renaissance paintings of mythological characters.
 The nude actors and extras represent a cross-section of male and female humanity.

 Plot

 Prospero's Books is a complex tale based upon William Shakespeare's The Tempest.
 Miranda, the daughter of Prospero, an exiled magician, falls in love with Ferdinand, the son of his enemy; while the sorcerer's sprite, Ariel, convinces him to abandon revenge against the traitors from his earlier life.
 In the film, Prospero is Shakespeare himself, conceiving, designing, rehearsing, directing and performing the story's action as it unfolds and in the end, sitting down to write the completed work.
+Greenaway calls the film "basically a soliloquy of one man in an artificial world."

 Ariel is played by four actors: three acrobats—a boy, an adolescent, and a youth—and a boy singer.
 Each represents a classical elemental.